antigua guatemala

 • Treat yourself to some RnR – spas, hairdressers, salons…

-1. Overnight hike up Volcano Acatenango
+1. Overnight Volcano Acatenango Hike

 Our group was large and consisted of families, couples, friends and solo backpackers.
 Making it perfect for any type of traveller and a great way to make new friends.

 It’s recommended to climb Acatenango towards the end of your stay in Antigua, to give you time to acclimatise to the altitude.
 Visiting nearby places, like Lake Atitlan or Xela, beforehand will help too.
-It’s advised against hiking Acatenango shortly after arriving from a beach/scuba diving trip.
+It’s advised against hiking Volcano Acatenango shortly after arriving from a beach/scuba diving trip.
 A few people from our hostel, who had arrived straight from Belize/Belizean islands, had to wait a few days due to altitude acclimatisation.

 We hiked with Wicho & Charlie, who were absolutely fantastic!
 However, there are many different tours to choose from, depending on what you’re looking for, the gear you need to rent and your budget.

-2. Roast Marshmallows at the top of Pacaya Volcano
+2. Roast Marshmallows on Pacaya Volcano

+Read my detailed blog post on our experience climbing Pacaya Volcano.
 There are several different tour options to choose from, including sunrise tours, sunset, added lunch and thermal spas etc. Walk around Antigua to gauge your options and the different pricing available.
 Pacaya was arguably one of the best things to do in Antigua and I’d highly recommend it!

 Volcano-Pacaya

-3. Take a Traditional Guatemalan cooking class
+3. Take a Traditional Guatemalan Cooking Class

 Antigua is home to numerous cooking schools who make fresh, authentic Guatemalan meals.
 We went with the lovely La Tortilla school.
 We were able to visit the local market to buy fresh ingredients, before going back to start cooking.
 At the end, we sat around the table to enjoy our efforts, whilst hearing about everything Antigua has to offer.
 It’s also a great way to meet a nice mix of other travellers!